Where to See Redwoods in Santa Cruz

 While the redwoods at Wilder Ranch State Park may not be as grand as those found in other nearby parks, they are nevertheless impressive, and the hikes in Wilder Ranch really showcase the diversity of the Santa Cruz landscapes.

-4. Nisene Marks State Park
+4. Forest of Nisene Marks State Park

 Photo Credit: Avleen Vig